rkhilwani/predictionio-buildpack/CUSTOM.md

 # Install the environment template; edit it if you need to:
 cp .env.local .env

+# Ignore the local dev artifacts
+echo '.env'               >> .gitignore echo 'PredictionIO-dist/' >> .gitignore echo 'repo/'              >> .gitignore

 # Setup this working directory:
 $PIO_BUILDPACK_DIR/bin/local/setup

 # …and initialize the environment:
 source $PIO_BUILDPACK_DIR/bin/local/env
 ```

+⚠️ Note that `setup` naively appends to `build.sbt` each time.
+This change should not be committed.
+We hope to remove this local Maven repo requirement someday.

 #### Refreshing the environment